100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 In the case of successful response:
 - The `auth_token` is send in the `reponse.data`.
 We set this token in request headers in `axios` configuration (it's done by calling `setAxiosAuthToken()`).
-- What is more, the `setToken()` function is called which saves the token in the `localStorage`.
+- What is more, the `setToken()` function is called.
+It saves the token in the `localStorage`.
 It will be needed if we want to refresh the website but don't want to force the user to login again to be authenticated.
 - The last thing after successful reponse is to dispatch `getCurrentUser()` function that will request user details.
 For now, as user details we have only `username` and `email` but later we will add there more information, for example if user is subscribed to paid plan.

 In the case of login error: